itzzmerov/itzzmerov/README.md

 - 📫 If you want to reach me, send an email at **balingbing.johnrovie20@gmail.com**

-- 📄 Know about my experiences [https://rovicbalingbing.github.io/responsive-resume/](https://rovicbalingbing.github.io/responsive-resume/)
+- 📄 Know about my experiences [by reading my resume!](https://rovicbalingbing.github.io/responsive-resume/)

 - ⚡ Fun fact **I always code to make myself depressed.😂🤣**